UPPMAX/R-matlab-julia-HPC/docs/julia/batch.md

         #SBATCH --output=job.%J.out   # output file

         ml julia/1.8.5                # Julia module

         # Move to the directory where the ".toml" files for the environment are located
         julia --project=. serial-env.jl  # run the script
+        ```

+    === "UPPMAX (Pelle)"

+        ```bash
+        #!/bin/bash -l     # -l cleans the environment in the batch job, recommended at UPPMAX
+        #SBATCH -A uppmax202t-uv-wxyz  # Change to your own after the course
+        #SBATCH --time=00:10:00       # Asking for 10 minutes
+        #SBATCH -n 1                  # Asking for 1 core
+        #SBATCH --error=job.%J.err    # error file
+        #SBATCH --output=job.%J.out   # output file

+        ml Julia/1.10.9-LTS-linux-x86_64       # Julia module

+        # Move to the directory where the ".toml" files for the environment are located
+        julia --project=. serial-env.jl  # run the script